KULeuvenNeuromechanics/PredSim/Documentation/source/index.rst

 📯❔ **Sharing Best Practices and General Questions**:

-   To share best practices, publications, or more general questions, we encourage you to use the discussions section.
+   To share best practices, publications, or more general questions, we encourage you to use the `user forum <https://github.com/KULeuvenNeuromechanics/PredSim/discussions>`__.

 Table of Contents